 In 2008 and 2009 I covered sections 3.1-3.13 below, skipping 3.4 and 3.10 and several subsections within the other chapters.
 I have not had a chance to cover the theory of roots and weights, nor affine Lie algebras and beyond since 2004.
 In 2013 I only got through sections 3.1 and 3.2.
 Still these contain a large amount of material (over 300pp. of lecture notes).
+In 2018 we covered all of 3.1, parts of 3.2 and 3.3, and, fleetingly, overviewed 3.4.
+I am open to requests to cover specific material from the list below.
+There is far too much for one semester so one needs to be selective.

 A persistent complaint in teaching evaluations has been about the fast pace of the course.
 Therefore I have tried to slow down.
 Unfortunately this means I probably will not get to topics of great importance such as Clifford algebras, spinors, superconformal and supersymmetry algebras (and their representations) and the theory of roots and weights of simple Lie algebras, and more advanced topics beyond these.
-If there is sufficient interest, I would be happy to teach a two-part course, covering the latter material in Spring 2019.
+If there is sufficient interest, I would be happy to switch to these topics.